Dieter1978/DieterSchmid_T2A2/README.md

 - Because the ORM abstracts the database it is easy to change database systems should one desire.

 ## R5 Document all endpoints for your API.\*\*

+Please see included End_Points.md file for more information.

 ## R6 An ERD for your app.\*\*